scindex/scindex/scindex.md

 ### Section: I03 - Programmatic Interfaces (API)
 _Interfaces that allow different software components or systems to communicate with each other._

+- **I0300**: Programmatic Interfaces (API) Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Programmatic Interfaces (API) section.

 - **I0310**: REST APIs
   - *Description*: An architectural style for designing networked applications, using a stateless, client-server communication model based on HTTP.